mauriciopoppe/blog/site/content/notes/misc/mental-context-switching.md

 team where I'm also part of might generate an automated email for all the members of the team, emails like this can be marked as read, tagged and archived.

-With time I got used to check my inbox regularly following this priority: first my inbox, `bugs-me`, `cl-me`, `org`, other tags.
+With time I got used to check my inbox regularly following this priority: first my inbox, `bugs-me`, `cl-me` and if I feel like it then I read `org` emails and other tags.

 ## Keeping notes